by Robert Wilkinson

 Here I must emphasize that we do NOT "create our reality."
 We do create our experience of the reality we’re in, but remember that the circumstances of our material world were created and perpetuated by people we do not know who set the patterns long before we came upon the movie and chose to enter the theater.
 We usually don't have much influence over large scale global events, but we do have the power to position our consciousness and view the movie with the eyes of compassionate understanding and relate it to the wisdom we're forever learning.

 In fact, this reality is a dream, a movie, as is everything we believe to have substance.
 When we are born we awaken inside the movie, and through our lives we view every element of the movie as nightmares, boring wastes of time, or dreams come true, depending on our point of view.
 And sometimes believing in magic is enough to make magic come forth.
-That seems to be the challenge for many of us riding the waves of change through 2012 and 2013 into the beyond of existence.
+That seems to be the challenge for many of us riding the waves of change through these critical years into the beyond of existence.

 Throughout our lives, as we live inside the movie, we continually choose our responses to perceptions and seemingly real events in that movie.
 However, we should not assume we “caused” that which presents itself to our senses and our minds.
 Correlation is not necessarily causation.
 Just because something passes across our perceptual radar screen doesn't mean we directly or indirectly "caused" it.
 That puts too much personal responsibility on transpersonal events set into motion long before we showed up at this particular movie.